Flexible ISA

 What are the rules of a flexible ISA?

-There are some rules to be aware of when it comes to your flexible ISA.
-The first rule is that not every ISA is flexible, so it’s important to always check the terms and conditions of any account you open and read the small print.
+It’s worth noting that not every ISA is flexible, so it’s important to always check the terms and conditions, and read the small print of any account you open.

 You’ll need to check the type of ISA you’re interested in, as some ISAs won’t offer flexible terms, for example Help to Buy ISAs, Junior ISAs, and Lifetime ISAs.

-Flexible ISA rules can apply to both Cash ISAs and Stocks and Shares ISAs.
+Flexible ISA rules can apply to both cash ISAs and stocks and shares ISAs.
 There will be individual terms and conditions within each ISA, which will vary depending on where you bank.
 For example, some ISAs may have limits on how much money you can deposit and withdraw.

 What are the benefits of a flexible ISA?

-The main benefit of a flexible ISA, is that you can access your money in an emergency should you need to withdraw funds.
+The main benefit of a flexible ISA is that you can access your money in an emergency should you need to withdraw funds.
 You can also re-deposit that money back into your account without disrupting the balance or impacting your annual ISA allowance.

 Is a flexible ISA worth it?